 Jeff Wayne of War of the Worlds fame has added his endorsement to the band, and John Wetton from Asia has also shown his support.
 Indeed, John handed over an award in January 2008 to the band when they were voted Best New Band by the Classic Rock Society whose patron is Rick Wakeman and whose members are spread far and wide, not just in the UK.
 They also came second in 'best album’ category – not bad for their first attempt.
 Touchstone were also voted Best New Indie Prog Rock band by the global Prog Hall of Fame Awards in 2008, based in the US.

-In terms of 2010, the band are headlining at Winter's End Festival in Stroud in March, and are playing at the much-anticipated High Voltage Festival in July in Victoria Park, London, where they are playing alongside the likes of ZZ Top, ELP (Emerson, Lake & Palmer), Foreigner and Steve Hackett from Genesis, to name but a few.
-It is anticipated there will be some 35,000 festival-goers.
+In terms of 2010, they headlined at Winter's End Festival in Stroud in March, and kicked off proceedings at the High Voltage Festival in July in Victoria Park, London, where they played alongside the likes of ZZ Top, ELP (Emerson, Lake & Palmer), Foreigner and Steve Hackett from Genesis, to name but a few.
+There were some 35,000 festival-goers.